Commercial Plans Examiner

-As a young ninth-grade high school student in Ontario, Oregon, Jim Sayers knew he had a future in the built environment.
-After discovering his passion in his freshman architectural drafting class, nearly four decades of experience later Sayers serves as the Commercial Plans Examiner in Clackamas County, Oregon.
+As a young 9th grade high school student in Ontario, Oregon, Jim Sayers knew he had a future in the built environment.
+After discovering his passion in his freshman architectural drafting class, nearly four decades of experience later, Sayers serves as the Commercial Plans Examiner in Clackamas County, Oregon.
 Having served as a building designer, building inspector, building official and plans examiner, Sayers has been an influential member of the codes community.

 When the pressure of the declining economy started to impact his business, Sayers sought practical solutions.
 His previous experience in inspections led him to the local building department where Sayers successfully presented his case for them to hire him as their new plans examiner.
 “My business was hired 20-hours a week and that’s how I got started and I thought this is a pretty good gig,” says Sayers.
-He would later be hired for a full-time position with the State of Washington.
+He would later be hired for a full time position in the State of Washington.

 Sayers has benefited from a wealth of mentors throughout his career.
 In addition to his relationship with Gonzales, Sayers credits building official Mike DeLack for advising him to earn more certifications in order to advance his career.
-Other mentors include former Code Council Board Member John Darnell and former Code Council Board President Bill Dupler.
+Other mentors include former ICC Board Member John Darnell and former ICC Board President Bill Dupler.

 Sayers has been recognized for his contributions to the codes community on several occasions.
-He is the recipient of the 2013 Bling Award for Outstanding Service awarded by the City of Tualatin (Ore.), 2016-17 Plans Examiner of the Year awarded by the Oregon Building Officials Association, and the ICC Region II 2017 Dedication & Service award.
+He is the recipient of the 2013 Bling Award for Outstanding Service awarded by the City of Tualatin; 2016-17 Plans Examiner of the Year awarded by OBOA; and the ICC Region II 2017 Dedication & Service award.
 Under his leadership, the ICC Region II Chapter received the 2017 ICC Spotlight Region of the Year Award.

-In his spare time Sayers enjoys spending quality time with his family, including two granddaughters.
+In his spare time Sayers enjoys spending quality time with his two granddaughters and family.
 He also appreciates outdoor activities such as hunting and camping.
 Loyal to his home state, Sayers remain a proud Oregon State Beaver football season ticket holder.